gvwilson/thirdbit/src/fiction/bear/index.md

 "Of course," the prince said.
 "Thank you."

-As she walked away, Sergeant Gyalpa observed gruffly, "Finding Her Highness could take a lot out of her."
+As she walked away, Sergeant Gyalpa observed gruffly, "Finding the princess could take a lot out of her."

 "Magic always does," the prince replied, staring at Sergeant Inambu's back.